radius-project/blog/radblog/content/posts/2024/radius-dapr/index.md

 ## How Radius and Dapr Help

-Delivering cloud-agnostic applications is challenging and requires solving two basic problems: 1) Your runtime application code itself must be cloud-agnostic, i.e. Your application can’t call APIs specific to a given proprietary cloud.
-Dapr, the Distributed Application Runtime was designed to solve this problem; and 2) Your application and infrastructure deployment must be cloud agnostic, i.e. your deployment can’t assume infrastructure and configuration that is specific to a given cloud.
+Delivering cloud-agnostic applications is challenging and requires solving two basic problems:
+1. Your runtime application code itself must be cloud-agnostic, i.e. Your application can’t call APIs specific to a given proprietary cloud.
+Dapr, the Distributed Application Runtime was designed to solve this problem.
+2. Your application and infrastructure deployment must be cloud agnostic, i.e. your deployment can’t assume infrastructure and configuration that is specific to a given cloud.
 Radius was designed to solve this problem.

 Because Radius natively supports Dapr, you can use the two together to build truly cloud-agnostic applications.
 This post will show you how simple it is to use Dapr and Radius together.
 (A later post will focus on using Radius with open-source technologies like Redis, the combination of which also enables fully cloud agnostic applications.)

 Dapr's value is in providing cloud-agnostic API building blocks that also reduce the complexity of building distributed, cloud-native applications.
 These API building blocks abstract away services that provide state management, secrets management, or publish and subscribe systems.
 Developers can code an application using the Dapr SDK and platform engineering teams can use Radius to provide the underlying infrastructure for these Dapr based applications.
 For example, a Dapr application that persists state could use Azure Blob Storage or Amazon DynamoDB as the underlying state store depending on which cloud provider was used to host the application.
 Here is a summary of the Dapr stack.